-Past Future Entertainment is an independent game developer specializing in game design and realistic 3D environments, with a focus on four pillars: realism, performance, quality, and innovation.
+Past Future Entertainment is an independent digital creative studio specializing in game design and realistic 3D environment creation.
+The company focuses on four pillars: immersion, optimization, quality, and innovation.

 Mission

-Past Future Entertainment’s mission is to move the boundaries on what’s possible with minimal resources, by realizing and sharing new, ambitious projects through innovative, different, and daring but well calculated and researched approaches.
+Past Future Entertainment’s mission is to push the boundaries on what’s possible with minimal resources – realizing and sharing ambitious new projects through innovative, unconventional, and daring yet well-researched approaches.

-This includes leveraging newly developed atypical workflows, opportunities, options, tools, combined with an attitude embracing continuous education, change, and agile adaptation to the world and new technological developments.
+This includes leveraging newly developed, atypical workflows, tools, and creative opportunities, combined with a mindset that embraces continuous learning, iteration, and agile adaptation to emerging technologies and cross-disciplinary innovation.

 Game environments first

-Past Future Entertainment specializes in game (world) design and realistic 3D environment creation intended for real-time rendering based on such designs.
-We choose to get the game world terrains and environments right prior to the implementation of most game functionalities and mechanics.
-This ensures that the narrative and gameplay can be leveraged to their full potential: to feel realistic and convincing, well designed, and firmly built out on top of a believable setting.
+Past Future Entertainment specializes in technical game (world) design and realistic 3D environment creation intended for real-time rendering.
+The approach is to get the game world terrains and environments right prior to the implementation of most game functionalities and mechanics.
+This ensures that both the narrative and gameplay elements can be leveraged to their full potential.
+To make them feel realistic and convincing, they are firmly built out on top of and in function of a believable, deeply grounded setting.

-Building further on top of the established environmental core when implementing functional features, the established “feel” is guarded to persist throughout further development.
-All interaction, functionality, and graphical user interface elements should either fit with it, or improve the overall experience.
-Otherwise, they must be adapted and redesigned, until it matches with the established base feel.
+Building further on top of the established environmental core when implementing functional features, the established look and feel is guarded and evaluated to persist throughout further development iterations.
+All interaction, functionality, and graphical user interface elements should either fit with, or enhance the look and feel, to improve the overall sum of factors defining the total experience.
+Otherwise, new additions must be adapted, until matching up.

-It is Past Future Entertainment’s well-tested choice to work using this approach in our own game productions, and we advocate this trough any and all productions.
+It is Past Future Entertainment’s well-tested and deliberate choice to work using this approach in own game and environment productions, and by this we are advocating for immersion-first development.

 Yes, this world building prioritization approach might be atypical.
 Most games are developed with an initial focus on prototyping functional development over environment creation.
-Why Past Future Entertainment chooses to work differently?
-Because we make games based on strong, well-reviewed, researched game designs, including correctly scaled 2D map designs, written game design documents, technical preparations, and documented tests of feasible technical approaches and optimizations.
-The game environment literally “sets the scene” for a game where the environment, and thus graphics, are extremely important.
-On top of that, it is also the part of a game’s production that needs most optimization and iteration to be able to deliver the required performance and quality to players.
-It is easier to adapt functional features in later stages of development following best practices and software architecture principles, over changing a whole terrain and its narrative, and functional content built on top of it, or removing and rebuilding part of an environment where quests and discoveries in the game are already taking place.
-Of course – depending on game project and genre, this approach can be irrelevant in certain cases.
-We are talking about a real example of a historically inspired 3rd person (A)RPG project with a realistic art style here.
+Past Future Entertainment chooses to make games based on strong, well-reviewed, researched game designs, including correctly scaled 2D map designs, written game design documents, technical preparations, and documented tests of feasible technical approaches and optimizations.
+The game environment literally “sets the scene” for a game where the immersion, and thus consistency of believable graphics and visuals are major importance factors to succeed in translating a vision.
+On top of that, it is also the part of a game’s production that needs most optimization and iteration to be able to deliver the required performance and quality to players on their own systems.
+It is easier to adapt functional features in later stages of development following best practices and software architecture principles, over for example changing a whole terrain and its visual narrative, and all functional content built on top of that.

 This take on the order of development is only one part of Past Future Entertainment’s overall workflow and approach.
 The creative vision and feel of a game design is carefully guarded at all stages and enhanced with fitting sound design, and in-house crafted ambient music productions adding an extra “feel” to the “looks”.
-Determined what works out for creating the intended vibe?
+Have we determined what works out for creating the intended vibe?
 Great!
 Then it’s possible to continue to the next stages of development, after making sure the environment runs within the desired frame rate for a project.
 As you might know, game graphics are rendered in real-time by the computer hardware – they are not prerecorded like movies – and thus need to be optimized to run smoothly on the targeted platforms at intended quality settings.
-Most of a game’s performance optimization actually happens on the visuals – read: the environments.
-A minimum of 30 to ideally 60 frames per second on target hardware is desired for a smooth user experience.
+Most of a game’s performance optimization actually happens on the visual elements these days – read: the environments and characters.
+A minimum of 30 to ideally 60 frames per second on target hardware is desired for a smooth and responsive user experience.

 Embracing opportunities